2016 CIS University Cup

-The 2016 CIS Men's University Cup Hockey Tournament (54th Annual) was held March 17–20, 2016 in Halifax, Nova Scotia.
+The 2016 CIS Men's University Cup Hockey Tournament (54th Annual) was held March 17–20, 2016, in Halifax, Nova Scotia, to determine a national champion for the 2015–16 CIS men's ice hockey season.
 It was the second of two consecutive CIS Championships to be held at the Scotiabank Centre in Halifax.

 Saint Mary's University was the designated host for this championship as St. Francis Xavier University was the host in 2015 (at the same venue).
 The St. Francis Xavier X-Men did qualify for this event by winning the AUS Championships.

 This was the most successful tournament for attendance setting a new record of 43,513.
 It also proved to be the last Men's University Cup that was branded as a CIS championship.
 On October 20, 2016, Canadian Interuniversity Sport, the country's governing body for university athletics and the organizer of the University Cup, changed its name to U Sports.

 Road to the Cup

 AUS playoffs

 There was no Bronze Medal (3rd place) series as Saint Mary's did not advance to the AUS Finals and as such would take the host spot.